YoavinaVina/Finding-Shortest-Path-Algorithm/README.md

 The purple path that appears is the shortest path between the player and the goal.

+If you want to restart press 'c' on your keyboard.

 Notes
 You can delete the goal, player, or obstacles by left-clicking on them.
 If you press Enter without setting the positions of both the player and the goal, the algorithm will not start.